On-supply of utilities: Residential Parks Bulletin Issue 3

 If you wish to impose a meter reading fee that is contained in the tenant’s written agreement, it must not exceed the total of the prescribed daily supply charge for the relevant period of time.
 If the fee has been charged to tenants without a written agreement, or in an amount exceeding the prescribed rate, affected tenants can recover the charges by applying to a court of competent jurisdiction.

 Electricity pricing breaks down into two components; a consumption charge and a daily fixed supply charge.
 Both pricing components are set in by-laws.
-You can find the current tariff amounts on the Department of Treasury website.
+You can find the current tariff amounts at Energy Policy WA (EPWA).

 The daily fixed supply charge is intended to cover the on-seller’s costs of providing electricity services, which includes activities like reading the meter and preparing the customer’s bill.
 An on-seller is therefore not allowed to charge for those items separately.